github/opensource.guide/activities/hello-world/index.md

 You may have, at some point in your life, saved different versions of a file like, "story.txt", "story-joe-edit.txt", "story-sue-edit.txt".
 Branches accomplish the same goals but are easier to manage on GitHub repositories.

-At GitHub, our developers, writers, and designers use branches for keeping bug fixes and feature work separate from our 'master' (production) branch.
-When a feature or fix is ready, the branch is merged into 'master'.
+At GitHub, our developers, writers, and designers use branches for keeping bug fixes and feature work separate from our `master` (production) branch.
+When a feature or fix is ready, the branch is merged into `master`.

 ### To create a new branch

 1. Go to your new repository `hello-world`
-2. Click the drop down at the top of the file list that says 'branch: master'
+2. Click the drop down at the top of the file list that says **branch: master**
-3. Type a branch name, "readme-edits", into the new branch text box
+3. Type a branch name, `readme-edits`, into the new branch text box
-4. Select the blue 'Create branch' box or hit 'Enter'
+4. Select the blue **Create branch** box or hit "Enter" on your keyboard.

 ![branch gif](readme-edits.gif)

-Now you have two branches, 'master' and 'readme-edits'.
+Now you have two branches, `master` and `readme-edits`.
 They look exactly the same, but not for long!
 Next we'll add our changes to the new branch.

 <a id="commit" title="Make a Commit" class="toc-item"></a>